Deploy PostgreSQL in 5 minutes

 Prepare the manifest fileβ

-Create a postgresql.yaml file as below:
+Create a postgresql.yaml file as shown below:

 apiVersion: apps.cozystack.io/v1alpha1